Position title: Assistant Professor

-- Anglophone literature of the long eighteenth century, abolitionist politics, Cultural Studies, African Diaspora Studies, Caribbean Studies, Black Britain
+- Anglophone literature of the long eighteenth century, the politics of slavery and abolition, Cultural Studies, African Diaspora Studies, Caribbean Studies, Black Britain

 Degrees and Institutions

 - PhD, English, The Graduate Center of the City University of New York